camouflagedName/Add_It_Up/interview_task_may4/readme.md

 ## Deployment
-Add It Up! can be run directly from any web browser.
 If running from a local directory:
 1. Clone the repo
 2. `cd` into the root folder
 3. Install any dependencies using `npm install` in the command line